ang-zeyu/infisearch/docs/src/indexer/indexing.md

 }
 ```

-The HTML loader traverses the document depth-first, in the order text nodes and attributes appear.
+1. The HTML loader traverses the document depth-first, in the order text nodes and attributes appear.

-At each element, it checks if any of the selectors under the `selectors.selector` key matches the element.
-If so, all descendants (elements, text) of that element will then be indexed under the specified `field_name`, if any.
+2. At each element, it checks if any selectors under `selectors.selector` matches the element.
+If so, all descendants (elements, text) of that element will be indexed under the specified `field_name`, if any.

-This process repeats as the document is traversed — if another of the element's descendants matched a different selector, the field mapping is overwritten for that descendant's descendants.
+   - This process repeats as the document is traversed — if a descendant matched another different selector, the field mapping is overwritten for that descendant and its descendants.

-The `attr_map` option allows indexing attributes of specific elements under fields as well.
+   - The `attr_map` option allows indexing attributes of specific elements under fields as well.

-> If needed, you can also index HTML fragments.
+If needed, you can also index HTML fragments.
 To match the entire fragment, use the `body` selector.

 #### JSON Files: **`loader_configs.JsonLoader`**